The Nature of Listening

 Listening is a skill that can be improved.

-Often we think that listening is a natural process that is as easy as breathing.
-At school, we are taught how to read, write, and speak properly, but seldom are we taught how to listen.
+Often, we think that listening is a natural process that is as easy as breathing.
+At school, we are taught how to read, write, and speak properly, but we are seldom taught how to listen.
 This is because everyone can listen even without proper training or instruction; however, not all people are naturally good listeners.
-One may develop listening skills through studying and practice.
+One may develop listening skills through study and practice.

 Listening requires conscious effort.